julelang/manual/src/std/io.md

 The WriteStr method similar to Writer\.Write method but takes string\.
 Behavior should be same as the Writer\.Write method\.

 Implementations must not retain s\.
-Exceptionals are not standardized\.
+Errors are not standardized\.
 Should be documented by implementations\.

 ## ByteReader
 ```jule